Department of Justice.

 Phyllis J. Pyles, Director, Torts Branch, Civil Division, U.S. Department of Justice, P.O.
 Box 888, Washington, DC 20044, (202) 616-4400.End Further Info End Preamble Start Supplemental Information

-Finally, this action pertains to agency management, personnel, and organization and does not substantially affect the rights or obligations of non-agency parties and, accordingly, is not a “rule” as that term is used by the Congressional Review Act (Subtitle E of the Small Business Regulatory Enforcement Fairness Act of 1996).
-Therefore, the reporting requirement of 5 U.S.C.
-801 does not apply.Start List of Subjects
+Finally, this action pertains to agency management, personnel, and organization and does not substantially affect the rights or obligations of non-agency parties and, accordingly, is not a “rule” as that term is used by the Congressional Review Act (Subtitle E of the Small Business Regulatory Enforcement Fairness Act of 1996 (SBREFA)).
+Therefore, the reporting requirement of 5 U.S.C. * 801 does not apply.Start List of Subjects

 List of Subjects in 28 CFR Part 14End List of Subjects Start Amendment Part

-PART 14—ADMINISTRATIVE CLAIMS UNDER FEDERAL TORT CLAIMS ACTEnd Part Start Amendment Part
+PART 14—ADMINISTRATIVE CLAIMS UNDER TITLE FEDERAL TORT CLAIMS ACTEnd Part Start Amendment Part

 1. The authority citation for part 14 is revised to read as follows:End Amendment Part Start Amendment Part

-2. The appendix to part 14 is amended by revising the heading and text for the “Delegation of Authority to the Secretary of Veterans Affairs” to read as follows:End Amendment Part Start Appendix
+2. The appendix to part 14 is amended by adding at the end of the appendix “Delegation of Authority to the Secretary of the Department of Homeland Security” to read as follows:End Amendment Part Start Appendix

-Delegation of Authority to the Secretary of Veterans Affairs
+Delegation of Authority to the Secretary of the Department of Homeland Security Authority To Compromise Tort Claims

-(a) The Secretary of Veterans Affairs shall have the authority to adjust, determine, compromise, and settle a claim involving the Department of Veterans Affairs under section 2672 of title 28, United States Code, relating to the administrative settlement of federal tort claims, if the amount of the proposed adjustment, compromise, or award does not exceed $300,000.
+(a) The Secretary of the Department of Homeland Security shall have the authority to adjust, determine, compromise, and settle a claim involving the Department of Homeland Security under Section 2672 of Title 28, United States Code, relating to the administrative settlement of federal tort claims if the amount of the proposed adjustment, compromise, or award does not exceed $50,000.
 When the Secretary believes a claim pending before him presents a novel question of law or of policy, he shall obtain the advice of the Assistant Attorney General in charge of the Civil Division.

 Gregory G. Katsas,